-The performance space is normally reserved for rehearsal at least two weeks prior to the graduate performance evening.
-The Production Coordinator is the person in charge to book rehearsals in the Krause in the weeks leading up to the performance.
+Krause is normally reserved for rehearsal at least two weeks prior to the graduate performance evening.
+The Production Coordinator is the person in charge to book rehearsals in the weeks leading up to the performance.

 Important: Please remember to rehearse your set up and your strike.
-You should know exactly how long it will take to change the "set" over for the next performance.
+You should know exactly how long it will take to change the set over for the next performance.